Genesis 1 v28 “Be responsible for the fish in the sea and the birds in the air, for every living thing that moves on the earth”

 In September 2019, POTR launched its Eco Church initiative under the umbrella of A Rocha, a Christian environmental charity that, among other things equips churches to reflect the full scope of the gospel in their congregational life and to acknowledge their achievement in that.

-POTR is currently working towards the Bronze Award and would have achieved it but for Covid.
-We are a good way along to gaining the award and, thanks to your help we have done the following:
+In May 2020 POTR achievedthe Bronze Award.
+We are now working towards gaining the silver award and, thanks to your help we have done the following:

 - Following a suggestion from Carol Palmer, we installed boards in each church & asked people to consider sending a Christmas card to the Parish rather than lots of individual cards